Checking In With Your Base: The Importance of Net Revenue Retention

 It’s important to understand why your retention rates are what they are by looking not just at the key players (MRR and ARR), but at adjacent metrics that shed much needed light.
 Many data sources feed these metrics, and having all of them at your disposal, on demand and error free, is when the real challenge enters the scene.

 With Mosaic, you can see your net and gross revenue retention rates any time you want, and easily plug different customer cohorts and time periods into the equation for different perspectives (and therefore, a more holistic understanding of your revenue story).
 And retention rates are just one of many SaaS metrics Mosaic can present on a dime.
-By plugging into your CRM, HRIS, and ERP, Mosaic pulls and normalizes relevant data and automatically calculates all the metrics mentioned above, as well as your magic number, your runway, and many others.
+By plugging into your CRM, HRIS, ERP, and payment system, Mosaic pulls and normalizes relevant data and automatically calculates all the metrics mentioned above, as well as your magic number, your runway, and many others.
 It’s easy to map your calculations to your business’ KPIs and just as easy to present deep financial insights via crystal clear representations.

 Understanding your net revenue retention rate helps you understand how your customers are feeling about you.
 Understanding your net revenue retention rate in context helps you understand how your business is feeling financially and how it will fare in the future.